-Nominet’s 2016 Annual General Meeting was held on Thursday 28 April 2016, at our new London office in Farringdon.
+Nominet’s 2017 Annual General Meeting will be held on Thursday 27 April 2017, at our Oxford offices.

-Following recommendations from the 2015 elections sub-committee, the Nominet Board agreed the process for Non-Executive Director elections and published a framework in advance to help ensure clarity for both members and potential candidates.
+Following recommendations from the 2015 Election sub-committee, the Nominet Board agreed the process for Non-Executive Director elections and published a framework in advance to help ensure clarity for both members and potential candidates.

 Details of the framework used are described below:

 Election materials and communication

 In advance of our Annual General Meeting, the register of members was closed and the voting rights calculated on 1 March 2016 under the voting rights policy.